rohanchopra/DS_Project_Structure/README.md

 │  │  └── utils.py              <- Script for common utility functions
 │  ├── __init__.py              <- Makes src a Python module
 │  └── main.py                  <- Project's entry script
-├── README.md                   <- The top-level README for developers using this project └── requirements.txt            <- The requirements file for reproducing the environment
+├── .gitignore                  <- List of files and folders git should ignore ├── README.md                   <- The top-level README for developers using this project └── requirements.txt            <- The requirements file for reproducing the environment
 ```